MatejTymes/JavaFixes/README.md

     d("125_455_315").descaleTo(SCALE_OF_MILLIONS);  // = 125_000_000
 ```

-* extendible (although not by you :D ) - `Decimal` is an abstract class, and currently supports two subtypes `LongDecimal` (for number with precision up to 19 digits - backed by `long`) and `HugeDecimal` for everything else (backed by `BigInteger`).
-The library handles the transitions between them seamlessly when doing math operation and always uses the least memory consuming type.
-There are plans the introduce additional types `InfinityDecimal` and `NANDecimal` (that will be disabled by default)

 * non-confusing creation - `Decimal` always uses factory methods for creation, while `BigDecimal` sometimes uses constructor and sometimes factory method:

 ```Java